kanglin-chen/kanglin-chen.github.io/_pages/4_research.md

 * 2025 - Spatial Approaches to Risk Perception and Coping with Extremes

-* 2024 - Maui Redevelopment After the 2023 Wildfire
+* 2024 - Post-wildfire Maui Redevelopment

 * 2024 - US Homeownership